Finding Modeling Projects

 Dana is a Professor of Humanities and Communications at the Maine Maritime Academy in Maine.
 He is interested in using System Dynamics to teach system thinking within his humanities courses, especially history.
 Most of the students at the Maine Maritime Academy are there for a technical degree and question the relevancy and value of humanities courses.
 Dana wanted to change that view by introducing system dynamics to model history.

-Other people have employed System Dynamics to teach humanities courses.
+Other people have used System Dynamics to teach humanities courses.
 Pamela Lee Hopkins wrote a paper in 1992, “Simulating Hamlet in the Classroom”, about her experiences teaching Hamlet using a System Dynamics simulations model.
 Here is Hamlet’s basic plot: prior to the beginning of the play Claudius killed Hamlet’s father and married his mother.
 Hamlet broods his way through the play and finally feels he has enough evidence to take revenge and kill Claudius.
 Then, Hamlet succumbs to being poisoned.

 Hopkin’s computer program sketched how Shakespeare revealed evidence against Claudius throughout the play.
 It modeled Hamlet’s “brooding” process; and, how he handled old and “newly revealed” evidence.
 It monitored Hamlet’s motivation to take revenge.
 It set a “threshold to act” for when Hamlet had enough motivation and evidence to kill Claudius.
-The students read the play and decided when the play revealed evidence, which they then entered into the model.
+The students read the play and decided when the play revealed evidence, which they then entered the model.
 At one point, the computer illustrated Hamlet killing Claudius.
 A new online version of this model, Virtual Hamlet, will allow you to experience this drama yourself.

 Hopkins had engaged her students.
 She wrote, “The students were engrossed throughout the process.
 It was necessary for me to mediate near-hostilities on two occasions within the same class.
 The amazing thing was that the discussion was completely student-dominated.
 For the first time in the semester, I was not the focal point of the class.
 I did not have to filter the information from one student back to the rest of the class.
 They were talking directly to each other about the plot events and about the human responses being simulated.”

-Dana decided to use Jared Diamond’s book “Collapse: How Societies Choose to Fail or Succeed (2005)” in his humanities classes, where he wanted to discuss how System Dynamics can model and provide insight to some of the case studies in the book.
+Dana used Jared Diamond’s book “Collapse: How Societies Choose to Fail or Succeed (2005)” in his humanities classes, where he wanted to discuss how System Dynamics can model and provide insight to some of the case studies in the book.
 We all became familiar with Peter Turchin’s work in applying quantitative analysis (aka mathematics) to model and understand history, which include his books: “Historical Dynamics: Why States Rise and Fall (2003)” and “War and Peace and War: The Rise and Fall of Empires.”
 Turchin created the field of Cliodynamics, which according to him is “a transdisciplinary area of research integrating historical macrosociology, cultural and social evolution, economic history/cliometrics, mathematical modeling of long-term social processes, and the construction and analysis of historical databases.”
 He also created the journal “Cliodynamics: The Journal of Quantitative History and Cultural Evolution.”

 Modeling the Maya